graalvm/workshops/native-image/reflection/index.md

 ]
 ```

-From this we can see that classes and methods accessed through the Reflection API need to be configured.
-You can do this by
+From this we can see that we declare the classes and methods accessed through the Reflection API.
+You can create this file by
-hand, but the most convenient way to generate these configuration files is through use of the assisted configuration
+hand, but a more convenient approach is to generate the configuration using the `javaagent` tool.
-`javaagent`.

 ## **STEP 4**: Native Image, Assisted Configuration : Enter The Java Agent